23 Applications of the Conservation Laws

 Summary & Closure

 Many fluid flow problems can be analyzed using the continuity and momentum equations in the integral form, as well as the energy equation in the surrogate form of the Bernoulli equation.
 All three conservation principles will be needed in most practical problems, along with the complete energy equation and the equation of state if compressibility effects are involved.
 The momentum equation will always be required whenever forces need to be calculated.
 Problems that can be assumed to be steady, inviscid, and incompressible are the easiest to understand and predict, and to this end, some exemplars have been discussed and solved in this chapter.
-The experience gained in solving these exemplar fluid flow problems gives lends increasing confidence in analyzing more complex problems, such as those involving unsteadiness and compressibility effects in a flow.
+The experience gained in solving these exemplary fluid flow problems increases confidence in analyzing more complex problems, such as those involving unsteadiness and compressibility effects in a flow.

 5-Question Self-Assessment Quickquiz